moby/moby/README.md

 VMware's vmdk, Oracle VirtualBox's vdi, and Amazon EC2's ami.
 In theory these formats should allow every developer to automatically package their application into a "machine" for easy distribution and deployment.
-In practice, that almost never happens, for a few reasons:
+In practice, that almost never happens, due to blow reasons:

   * *Size*: VMs are very large which makes them impractical to store and transfer.
-  * *Performance*: running VMs consumes significant CPU and memory, which makes them impractical in many scenarios, for example local development of multi-tier applications, and large-scale deployment of cpu and memory-intensive applications on large numbers of machines.
+  * *Performance*: Running VMs consumes significant CPU and memory which makes them impractical in many scenarios.
+For example local development of multi-tier applications, and large-scale deployment of cpu and memory-intensive applications on large numbers of machines.
-  * *Portability*: competing VM environments don't play well with each other.
-Although conversion tools do exist, they are limited and add even more overhead.
+  * *Portability*: Competing VM environments don't play well with each other.
+Although conversion tools do exist, they are limited and add more overhead.
   * *Hardware-centric*: VMs were designed with machine operators in mind, not software developers.
 As a result, they offer very limited tooling for what developers need most: building, testing